Emery Lehman: Speed skating

 At the Olympics, Lehman placed 16th in the 5000 meters with a time of 6:29.94.
 Later, he placed 10th in the 10000 meters with a time of 13:28.67, far exceeding his personal best for a race at sea level.
 The exertion of the race caused him to vomit.
 After the games, he went directly to the World Junior Championships.

-Lehman trained at the Pettit National Ice Center and was coached by Eric Cepuran from 2016-2018.
+Lehman trained at the Pettit National Ice Center and was coached by Eric Cepuran from 2016 to 2018.
 He is a member of the Franklin Park Speedskating Club.

 Lehman was named Team Pursuit Specialist for the 2018 Winter Olympics.
 He placed 21st in the 5,000 meters by finishing in 6 minutes, 31.16 seconds.
 He and the Team USA team pursuit trio, which also included Brian Hansen and Joey Mantia, finished in eighth place in the D final, with a time of 3:50.77, after skating 3:42.98 in the prior round.

-After taking a season off to enroll in school full time, in the 2019-20 season, Lehman made a coaching change to train under Gabriel Girard, who US Speed Skating has since hired as the long-distance national team head coach.
+After taking a season off to enroll in school full-time, in the 2019-20 season, Lehman made a coaching change to train under Gabriel Girard, who US Speed Skating has since hired as the long-distance national team head coach.
 The season started strong, and Lehman saw very positive results in the fall at World Cups and skating marathons in Holland.
 Later that season, despite dealing with a very serious virus in the weeks leading up, Lehman placed 3rd in the 5000m at the 2020 Four-Continents Championship, held at the Pettit National Ice Center.
-A month later, at the 2020 ISU World Single Distance Championships, held at the Utah Olympic Oval, Lehman placed 16th in the 1500m finishing with a personal best time of 1:44.25.
+A month later, at the 2020 ISU World Single Distance Championships, held at the Utah Olympic Oval, Lehman placed 16th in the 1500m, finishing with a personal best time of 1:44.25.
 Lehman also competed in the team pursuit event alongside teammates Ian Quinn and Ethan Cepuran, finishing in 5th place with a time of 3:38.51.

 Since graduating from Marquette University in spring 2020, Lehman has moved to Salt Lake City, Utah, to train on the US speed skating national team program.

 Lehman represented the United States at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team pursuit, along with Casey Dawson and Ethan Cepuran.
 This was the United States' first World Single Distances Championship gold medal in the team pursuit since 2011.
 The team pursuit team currently holds the world record for this event, since 2014.
 They also earned the Bronze Medal at the 2022 Olympics, despite the fact that Casey Dawson arrived in Beijing just two days before the event, due to recovering from COVID.

+He again represented the United States at the 2026 Winter Olympics and won a silver medal in the team pursuit event with a time of 3:43.71.